Cyclobenzaprine Addiction: Side Effects, Detox, Withdrawal, and Treatment

 A person who is addicted to cyclobenzaprine may choose to enroll in a medical detox program to help alleviate the discomfort associated with detox.
 Medical detox programs for prescription drug abuse provide round-the-clock medical assistance to treat uncomfortable symptoms of withdrawal and respond to any medical emergencies that occur.

-Medical detox also introduces treatment like individual or group counseling and prepares clients for entry into a drug rehab program.
-Not only is medical detox great preparation for ongoing addiction treatment, but it also reduces the risk of relapse by providing professional assistance throughout the process.
+Medical detox also introduces cyclobenzaprine treatment like individual or group counseling and prepares clients for entry into a drug rehab program.
+Not only is cyclobenzaprine detox great preparation for ongoing addiction treatment, but it also reduces the risk of relapse by providing professional assistance throughout the process.

 1-2 days after the last dose: About 24 to 48 hours after taking cyclobenzaprine, people may begin to feel general discomfort and flu-like symptoms.